Matadi Bas-congo, Democratic Republic Of The Congo Travel Guide

 Taxis and moto-taxis are the most common forms of motorized transport within Matadi.

-Can be crowded, vehicles may not be well-maintained.
+Might be busy, vehicles may not be well-maintained.
 Ensure belongings are secure.
 Avoid late-night shared rides.

 Faster but carry a higher risk of accidents.
 Wear a Helmet if one is provided (they often are not).
 Avoid moto-taxis at night.

-Generally a safer option, especially if pre-arranged through a reputable hotel or trusted local contact.
+Generally a safer option, especially if pre-set up via a reputable hotel or trusted local contact.
 Confirm the price before you start the ride.

 Self-drive car or motorcycle rentals are not common or recommended for tourists in Matadi.
 Car hire with a driver is the standard and safest option.